OpenPj/alfresco-process-services-project-sdk/README.md

  * Stanley Arnold: Fixed the Maven configuration

 # Enterprise support
-Official maintenance and support of this project is delivered by Zia Consulting
+This project is mainly made as a community effort, official maintenance and support is delivered by Zia Consulting.